Mattia Perin: Controversy

 Perin had several run-ins with fans of Frosinone, the local rivals of his hometown of Latina.
-In May 2016, during an Instagram argument with a fan of the latter team, he wrote "your grandfather speaks Arabic", in reference to the Marocchinate atrocities in the region in 1944.
+In May 2016, during an argument with a fan of the latter team on Instagram, he wrote "your grandfather speaks Arabic" in reference to the Marocchinate atrocities in the region in 1944.
 The insult was condemned in the Italian Senate by the city's senator Maria Spilabotte.
-In September 2018, Juventus manager Massimiliano Allegri benched Perin for the club's game away to Frosinone.
+In September 2018, Juventus manager Massimiliano Allegri benched Perin for the club's away match against Frosinone.